-Sound, Nancy Reagan, dressed in brilliant red, started it when he entered her VIP seat above the convention floor - and the left of the podium - with her children.
-The band layed "California.
-Here I Come," and Reaganites went vild.
-Mrs. Reagan waved demurely, when, on the opposite ide of Kemper Arena, Betty Ford entered with two sons nd daughter Susan.
+Sound, Fury...Signifying KANSAS CITY, Mo.
+(AP) - Who would have thought nat the first Ford-Reagan shouting match at the epublican National Convention would be when the wives the contenders entered the hall?
+Nancy Reagan, dressed in brilliant red, started it when he entered her VIP seat above the convention floor-and the left of the podium-with her children.
+The band layed "California, Here I Come," and Reaganites went wild Mrs. Reagan waved demurely, when, on the opposite ide of Kemper Arena, Betty Ford entered with two sons and daughter Susan.
 The band shifted to the Michigan ght song.
 And Ford supporters mingled their cheers with the thers and noise filled the hall.